Rediscover the joy of living!

 Donald Fries, MBA, is a co-founder of Healthy World Sedona, a 501(c)(3) organization that promotes improvement to human, planetary, and animal health and welfare through a whole food, plant-based lifestyle.
 He has a certificate in plant-based nutrition from the T. Colin Campbell Center for Nutrition Studies and eCornell.
 Previously he served the State of Oregon in legislative and fiscal policy management related to health and human services, at both the state and federal levels.

-Ann Garner brings her executive-level marketing and management background with national companies and nonprofit organizations to bear on her ongoing interests.
-Holistic approaches to living are of great value to Ann, as reflected in her work with whole life/health expos, certification with the Herrmann International Whole Brain Institute, and membership with interfaith councils.
-Since moving to Flagstaff, Ann has been involved with Dr. Shipra Bansal’s Eating for Life Community, including coordinating monthly potluck gatherings.
+Ann Garner brings her executive-level management and national trainer background as a Vice-President with three national companies and non-profit organizations to bear on her ongoing interests.
+Holistic approaches to living are of great value to Ann as reflected in her work with whole life/health expos, certification with the Herrmann International Whole Brain Institute, and a member of Interfaith Councils.
+Ann assists Dr. Shipra Bansal’s Eating for Life Community, including coordinating monthly potluck gatherings.

 Chris Kalinich is a proud board member of Healthy World Sedona and the founder and culinary instructor of Sedona’s Plant 2 Platter®, working with individuals and groups to promote positive life change.
 With her passion for cooking and her professional background in education and corporate training, she helps others discover how lifestyle choices can positively affect well-being.
 Chris focuses on the whole person, valuing the social camaraderie and cultural connections that are associated with food.
 Chris is a PCRM Licensed Food for Life Instructor and an MSVA-Certified Vegan Lifestyle Coach & Educator; she is also completing the Clinicians CHEF Coaching Certificate program with Harvard Medical School’s Institute of Lifestyle Medicine.